PD-0706/SAMPLE-PORTFOLIO/README.md

-# SAMPLE-PORTFOLIO
+WEBSITE DEVELOPMENT
-A sample portfolio as an reference for anyone whoever needs a website for their portfolio.
+Providing sample websites as per user preference, wwhich are all created through the power of ai.
 Only the frontend is provided.